The Story of Habit

 Mindfulness has become so popular in recent years that the term is almost gaining cliche status.
 But the reason for its popularity is largely due to its effectiveness in a large swath of circumstances, and that effectiveness is being measured by credible science.

-There is a growing body of evidence indicating that “MBIs (Mindfulness-based Interventions) reduce substance misuse and cravings” by producing changes in the brain that provide the individual with greater control over impulses.
-The added benefit of developing simple awareness also helps us break habits by being able to pay attention to the fact that a habit is taking place.
+There is a growing body of evidence indicating that “MBIs (Mindfulness-based Interventions) reduce undesirable behaviours and cravings by producing changes in the brain that provide the individual with greater control over impulses.
+The added benefit of developing simple awareness also helps us break habits by being able to pay attention to the fact that a habit is taking place or identifying that the trigger just happened upon us.
 One of the reasons for the strength of any given habit is because the behaviour occurs without us giving it a second thought.
-We put our keys down in the same place when we come home, or we keep our phones in the same pocket of our pants whenever we put it away.
+We put our keys down in the same place when we come home, or we keep our phones in the same pocket of our pants whenever we put it away (well, I wish I did, half my life is looking for said item that is never in any place it should be).
 We don’t have to think about these actions, they’re just something we do.

 Now when we introduce mindfulness, we can train ourselves to pay attention to the habits we’re hoping to change.
 We might not stop the habit immediately, but we gain the benefit of witnessing the behaviour as it unfolds.
 Eventually, as that awareness builds, we’re afforded the opportunity to make alterations.